dflr10/dflr10/README.md

 <br />

-I am a versatilist and easily adapt to different stacks depending on what the project requires.
-I love exploring new tech stackand leveraging them to build cool stuffs, constantly learning and updating my knowledge and i like the feedback that comes from teamwork.
-The programming languages that I use are Java, JavaScript and Python, but I also have knowledge in SQL databases.
+Versatile and easy to adapt to different technology stacks depending on what the project requires.
+I love exploring new technologies and taking advantage of them to create great things, I like the feedback that comes from teamwork under SCRUM methodologies.

+I focus on REACT, GATSBY & CONTENTFUL.

 <br/>
 <br/>